The first time you see your spouse-to-be on your wedding day is probably the most anticipated part of your wedding day.

 It's totally legit if you want to do the traditional first look.
 If it's your preference, and you like the anticipation, then go for it!
 There's nothing wrong with that!

 More time the wedding party is apart

-Instead of ceremony and then celebration, it's ceremony...and then up to an hour of family formals.
+Instead of ceremony and then celebration, it's ceremony...and then up to an hour of formals.

 Most photographers would suggest a modern first look, because it helps to reduce the post-ceremony rush of family formals and it helps allow the day go more smoothly.
-If you don't really have a long-running desire to do a traditional first look, then we usually recommend doing a modern first look.
+We think that it your schedule can run super smoothly either way and that it really comes down to your preference and what works with your schedule.